djipco/webmidi/website/api/classes/WebMidi.md

 **Since**: 2.0.0

 **Throws**:
-  * coucouError: WebMidi is not enabled.
+  * Error: WebMidi is not enabled.

 ### `.getOutputById(...)`